bitmark-inc/autonomy-docs/MVA.md

 [API on Postman](<https://documenter.getpostman.com/view/59304/TVYGbxbg> "API on Postman")

 ## BACKLOG

+* Order of XPUBs for multisig (choose 1)
+    1. original fixed order: `multi(platform,recovery,gordian)`
+    2. use: `sortedmulti` - this may simplify recovery

+* Network Switching
+    * provisioning: one keypair file and both networks derived from it
+    * figure out startup sequence: 2× CreatePersonalAccount for test/main
+    * wallet files multiple per network
+    * API for APP to reboot to other network

+* Recovery support only:
+    * recovery from loss of application or loss of container
+    * recover old funds to new account
+    * retain old wallet files for bitcoind monitoring
+    * _future:_ "crontab" to periodically sweep any new funds to old wallet
+    * _option:_ display remaining two keys as QR for external recovery

+* **Diagram Fixes**
+    * only delete device shards when backup is complete
+    * balance>B or activity>A or elapsed>T ask for backup
+    * how to reconstruct Bitmark relationship
+        * currently via email
+        * simple OTP
+        * get back Bitmark Deck
+        * need to have unencrypted contact info (perhaps only a name)
+        * **need to check sequence diagram, possible update required**

+## Future Versions

 * Android Java libwally @moskovich
     * some of the values end up going through strings
     * make sure that the strings are zeroed out